SuadeLabs/fire/documentation/properties/excess_spread_type.md

 ### variable
 Slightly more complex than the fixed approach, variable excess spread is determined by a formula or other dynamic method.
-From the [EBA draft RTS on determining the exposure of sythetic excess spread][draft-rts]:
+From the [EBA draft RTS on determining the exposure of synthetic excess spread][draft-rts]:
 > based on the expected income of the securitised exposures or on the outstanding amount of those securitised exposures, or on another reference related to the securitised exposures, as the amounts that originator institutions estimate to be available for the absorption of losses in the respective future period for which the synthetic excess spread amount is being determined

 From the [Discussion Paper on Significant Risk Transfers for Securitisations][discussion-paper]